 Red: What did you find?

-Red picked through the meagre offerings that Seb had found, the corner of his lip curling and scowling even more than usual.
+Red picked through the meagre offerings that Seb had found, the corner of his lip curling into a scowl even more than usual.

-Red: Hmph.
-Not much we can use here.
-C’mon then, It’ll be dark soon and we sure as hell don’t want to still be on the streets once the sun goes down.
+Red: Not much we can use here.
+C’mon then.
+It’ll be dark soon, and we sure as hell don’t want to still be on the streets once the sun goes down.
 The Marauders are never far away.

 This was the way.

-The basement was both their headquarters and was where they lived.
-It wasn’t much, the cramped basement of a long-abandoned office block, but it did have one thing they needed, running water.
-The water came from a stormwater holding tank that was fed by rain from the roof.
-Food had to be scrounged, foraged or otherwise obtained.
+The basement served as both their headquarters and their home.
+It wasn’t much — the cramped basement of a long-abandoned office block — but it did have one thing they needed: running water.
+The water came from a stormwater holding tank fed by rain from the roof.
+Food had to be scrounged, foraged, or otherwise obtained.

 Red and Seb slipped through the concealed opening that led down into the basement.
-As they descended into the gloom, Red almost kicked over a bucket that was holding the unpleasant but necessary contents of what constituted the basement’s toilet.
+As they descended into the gloom, Red almost kicked over a bucket holding the unpleasant but necessary contents of what passed for the basement’s toilet.
 Red scowled again and ran his grimy hand through his hair.
 He swore loudly.

 Red: Oh, for f#$%’s sake!
 Who was supposed to empty the can?
 Someone better deal with this shit now!